Useful documents reprintedWe have collected together here a number of useful documents from ISVR, ISVR Consulting and other sources, paper and web.

 - Reducing Noise from Forges and Foundries - The Handbook of the Black Country Forging and Foundry Project by R A Davis (html file)

 - Perspectives on normal and near-normal hearing.
-B.W.
-Lawton.
+B W Lawton.
 ISVR Technical Report No 200.
-October 1991
+October 1991 ( pdf)

+- European Directive 2003/10/EC on the minimum health and safety requirements regarding the exposure of workers to the risks arising from physical agents (noise) (The Physical Agents (Noise) Directive) ( pdf file).

 - European Directive 2002/44/EC on the minimum health and safety requirements regarding the exposure of workers to the risks arising from physical agents (vibration) (The Physical Agents (Vibration) Directive) ( pdf file).

-- European Directive 2003/10/EC on the minimum health and safety requirements regarding the exposure of workers to the risks arising from physical agents (noise) (The Physical Agents (Noise) Directive) ( pdf file).

-ISVR Consulting has no responsibility for the content of documents from external sources.
+ISVR Consulting has no responsibility for the content of these documents from other sources.